canmetan/FeedForwardNeuralNetwork/README.md

 * The 2D plot has fixed batch size and tests various learning rates
 * The 3D plot tests out various batch sizes and learning rates at the same time.
+Comment out their respective sections to see their output.

-This implementation has following properties;
+*This implementation has following properties;*

 * Stochastic gradient descent, with modifiable mini-batch size.
 * Shuffles testing data after each epoch